 When employers see CRSP®/PSAC® after a name, they know that the individual has been through a rigorous process that verifies formal education and professional practice and that they have successfully passed a competency based certification examination.
 They have also signed and agreed to abide to a Code of Ethics and adhere to the ongoing professional development requirements.

 The CRSP®/PSAC® certification represents a personal benchmark that validates your knowledge, skill and practice.
-It also provides a transferrable credential, either domestically or internationally within the profession through a Memorandum of Understanding (MOU) with two similar certification boards, the Board of Certified Safety Professionals (BCSP) in the United States, the Institution of Occupational Safety and Health (IOSH) in the United Kingdom, and the Safety Institute of Australia.
-To review the signed agreements of the BCSP, IOSH, and SIA, visit Reciprocal Agreements and Applications.
+It also provides a transferrable credential, either domestically or internationally within the profession through a Memorandum of Understanding (MOU) with similar certification boards, the Board of Certified Safety Professionals (BCSP) in the United States, the Institution of Occupational Safety and Health (IOSH) and NEBOSH in the United Kingdom, and the Safety Institute of Australia.
+To review the signed agreements visit Reciprocal Agreements and Applications.

 Enhance Your Employability and Earning Potential

 The Canadian Registered Safety Professional (CRSP)® certification has become a prerequisite to qualify for many health and safety positions and is a widely accepted form of recognition by industry and government.
 Based on a recent survey of career postings, 70% of employers list the CRSP®/PSAC® certification as a requirement for a professional position in Occupational Health and Safety (OHS).
-In 2017, the BCRSP Salary Survey reported that the median salary for CRSPs was $80,000 (16.8% of CRSPs).
-Across Canada, 50.5% of CRSP®/PSAC® respondents reported salaries of above $100,000.
+In 2019, the BCRSP Salary Survey across Canada, 51.7% of CRSP®/PSAC® respondents reported salaries of above $100,000.

 Employers recognize the value of certification and this is reflected through increased salary, internal recognition or promotion.
 Since 2006 there has been a 56% increase in the number of CRSPs and those who have obtained their CRSP® certification demonstrate a passion for professional growth and continuous learning of health and safety industry trends.
 CRSPs understand the respected standard of safety practices.
 The CRSP®/PSAC® is a quality certification being the only Canadian OHS certification accredited to ISO 17024 and certified to ISO 9001.